Model Predictive Robustness of Signal Temporal Logic Predicates: Introduction

 \section{Introduction}

-Formal methods are crucial for specifying and verifying the behaviors of autonomous robotic systems \cite{luckcuck2019formal}.
-Temporal logic, such as linear temporal logic (LTL) \cite{Esterle2020}, metric temporal logic (MTL) \cite{Maierhofer2020a}, and signal temporal logic (STL)\cite{Arechiga2019}, allows one to specify safety properties and unambiguous tasks for a system over time.
-A prominent example is the traffic rules for autonomous vehicles on which we focus in this paper.
-MTL and STL are additionally equipped with quantitative semantics, i.e., robustness (aka robustness degree) \cite{FAINEKOS20094262, donze2010robust}, returning the degree of satisfaction or violation of a system with respect to a given specification.
-In this work, we focus on specifications formalized in STL since one can easily represent discrete-time MTL formulas in STL \cite{bartocci2018specification} and recent research on improving the robustness mainly addresses STL.
+\IEEEPARstart{F}{ormal} methods are crucial for specifying and verifying the behavior of autonomous robotic systems \cite{luckcuck2019formal, mehdipour2023formal}.
+Temporal logic, such as linear temporal logic (LTL) \cite{Esterle2020}, metric temporal logic (MTL) \cite{Maierhofer2020a}, and signal temporal logic (STL)~\cite{Arechiga2019}, allows one to specify safety properties and unambiguous tasks for a system over time.\copyrightnotice A prominent example is the formalization of traffic rules for autonomous vehicles on which we focus in this paper, e.g., ``\textit{A vehicle must keep a safe distance from others in its lane to avoid collisions in the event of unexpected stops.}" MTL and STL are additionally equipped with quantitative semantics, i.e., robustness (aka robustness degree) \cite{FAINEKOS20094262, donze2010robust}, returning the degree of satisfaction or violation of a system with respect to a given specification.
+In this work, we focus on specifications formalized in STL since one can easily represent discrete-time MTL formulas in STL \cite{bartocci2018specification} and recent research on improving the robustness mainly addresses STL (see Sec.~\ref{subsec:mf-rob}).

 The robustness of predicates is an essential building block for evaluating the robustness of STL formulas.
-However, the robustness of STL predicates is typically defined in a model-free way, i.e., without considering the underlying system dynamics.
-Therefore, the model-free robustness does not embody or predict the real capability of the system to meet the predicates, which is addressed in this work (see the general idea in Fig.~\ref{fig:schema_general}).
+However, the robustness of STL predicates is typically defined in a model-free manner, i.e., without considering the underlying system dynamics. {Therefore, when robustness of predicates is inaccurate, the inaccuracy is propagated through the STL formula and thus the overall robustness becomes inaccurate.} In addition, formulating a precise definition of robustness in a unified way can be challenging, especially when not taking into account the unique characteristics and features of the models.
+This issue is addressed in this work by the general idea illustrated in Fig.~\ref{fig:schema_general}.